EmptyN/TSRESOUCES/Privacy Policy.md

 Email Associated with Discord Account.
 ### 1.4 When is my Data Acqired?
 #### All Data listed in 1.1 to 1.2 may be Acquired Regularily and at all times for: legitimate interest (to provide bot functions).
-#### All Data listed in 1.3 is Acquired only after the User Opts into our Special Services Via their consent, E.g Connecting your Discord account to TSAI.
+#### All Data listed in 1.3 is Acquired only after the User Opts into our Special Services Via their consent, E.g Connecting your Discord account to Tsauno.

 # 2 Data Use,
 All Acquired Data is strictly used to Provide and Operate our Services.